 Approved Rates for 2020

-DC Water is proposing changes to the previously approved rates for Fiscal Year 2020, which begins October 1, 2019.
+DC Water’s Board has adopted changes to the previously approved rates for Fiscal Year 2020, which begins October 1, 2019.
 Please click on the link to the right to learn more about the proposed rates.

 DC Water bills customers on a monthly basis.
 These bills include charges for both